Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 Every year, France welcomes millions of foreign naturist holidaymakers, including:

-The quality of the infrastructure, the diversity and beauty of the regions, and the acceptance of naturism explain this enthusiasm, making France the world's number one destination for naturist holidays.
+This enthusiasm can be explained by the quality of the infrastructure, the diversity and beauty of the regions and the acceptance of naturism, making France the world's number one destination for naturist holidays.

-Safety and respect: a strict but benevolent framework
+Safety and respect: a strict but caring environment

 Naturist campsites apply clear rules: